-Logistic regression is a next step from linear regression.
+Logistic regression is the next step from linear regression.
 The most real life data have a non-linear relationship, thus applying linear models might be ineffective.
 Logistic regression is capable of handling non-linear effects in prediction tasks.
 You can think of lots of different scenarios where logistic regression could be applied.
 There can be financial, demographic, health, weather and other data where the model could be implemented and used to predict next events on future data.
 For instance, you can classify emails into span and non-spam, transactions being fraud or non, tumors being malignant or benign.

 In order to understand logistic regression, let’s cover some basics, do a simple classification on data set with two features, and then test it on real-life data with multiple features.

 Sigmoid function kernel

 Since logistic regression based classifier is non linear, we need a non linear kernel function.
 Logistic regression uses sigmoid function which is “S” shaped curve.
 It can have values from 0 to 1, which is convenient when deciding to which class assigns the output value.

 Using python, we can draw a sigmoid graph:

 import numpy as np import matplotlib.pyplot as plt z = np.arange(-6, 6, 0.1); sigmoid = 1/(1+np.exp(-z)); fig = plt.figure('Cost function convergence') plt.plot(z,sigmoid) plt.grid(True) plt.xlabel(' input z') plt.ylabel('Output') plt.title('Sigmoid function graph') plt.show()

-To make a hypothesis out of sigmoid we need to substitute z parameter with vectorized form of ΘTx which represents input features and parameters (weights).
+To make a hypothesis out of sigmoid, we need to substitute the z parameter with a vectorized form of ΘTx which represents input features and parameters (weights).
 Where,

 ΘTx = Θ0+Θ1x1+Θ2x2+…+Θnxn

 Note: ΘTx can be constructed differently using mapping of features to meet training set structure.

-So we can write hypothesis in compact form:
+So we can write a hypothesis in compact form:

 Logistic regression cost function and gradient descent

 Simply speaking cost function is similar to linear regression cost function where the linear hypothesis is replaced with a logistic hypothesis.
 Without proof cost function can be represented as follows:

 To minimize cost function we need to use gradient function:

-We need to minimize J(Θ) we run gradient descent algorithm where each Θ is adjusted during several iterations until converge.
+We need to minimize J(Θ) we run a gradient descent algorithm where each Θ is adjusted during several iterations until converge.

 We can write a cost and gradient functions python code: